 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 2 tablespoons rapadura or coconut sugar (this is optional if you need extra sweetness)
+- 2 tbsp coconut sugar or rapadura (this is optional if you need extra sweetness)

-- 120 gram (1 cup approx.) wholemeal spelt flour or almond meal
+- 120 g wholemeal spelt flour (1 cup approx.) or almond meal

-- 50 gram dark chocolate, broken into pieces
+- 50 g dark chocolate -broken into pieces

-- Preheat the oven to 180℃ and line a large biscuit tray with baking paper.
+- Preheat the oven to 180℃/350℉ (fan-forced)and line a large biscuit tray with baking paper.

 - In a large pot, gently heat the butter and honey or rice syrup until melted.
 Remove from the heat.
 Add the bicarbonate of soda and mix very well.